Tyler+Eddy+photo.jpg

 Andrea Bryndum-Buchholz

 Andrea is a Postdoctoral Fellow at the Fisheries & Marine Institute, Memorial University.
-For her Postdoctoral Fellowship, Andrea is evaluating how ecosystems protected by marine conservation areas in Newfoundland and Labrador will respond to climate change.
+Andrea is evaluating how ecosystems protected by marine conservation areas in Newfoundland and Labrador will respond to climate change.
+Andrea is co-supervised by Dr. Jonathan Fisher, Memorial University.

 Andrea’s research interests lie in understanding potential future changes in marine ecosystems due to ongoing climate change, and in assessing consequences as well as solutions for fisheries management and marine biodiversity conservation in a changing ocean.